sparxooo/AutoMount/README.md

 # References
-Uses the Vanara PInvoke library (https://github.com/dahall/Vanara/) Majority of ISO mounting code (and the workaround to find and manually assign a drive letter) derived from Pixy's answer (https://stackoverflow.com/questions/24396644/)
+* Uses the Vanara PInvoke library (https://github.com/dahall/Vanara/)
+* Majority of WinAPI ISO mounting code (and the workaround to find and manually assign a drive letter) derived from Pixy's answer (https://stackoverflow.com/questions/24396644/)